 Teaching nouns?
 Here are noun lessons you can personalize.
+I’ve even included how to teach nouns online!

-- They understand possessive words.
+- understand possessive words.

-- They can create parallel structure.
+- create parallel structure.

 Give a pretest.